 Animal burrowing activity at the site continues to be a challenge.
 In descending order, the cell cap consists of a 30-inch layer of topsoil, a 12-inch layer of impermeable clay, then a 6-inch layer of compacted clay.
 There is concern that if the burrowing is not controlled, the protective nature of the cell cap might be compromised.
 In 2021, 2 weeks of trap-and-release were conducted to remove two groundhogs from the site.
-Existing burrows were collapsed, filled with clean soil, and reseeded in 2022 and again in 2023 (PL-7).
+Existing burrows were collapsed, filled with clean soil, and reseeded in 2022 and again in 2023.
 In 2022, a coyote den was found and collapsed.
+In 2024, several weeks of capture were conducted and several additional groundhogs were captured.
 During the site inspection, new additional animal burrows were discovered.
 Their locations are identified on the site map (Figure A-1).
 These new burrows will be collapsed, filled with clean soil, and reseeded as deemed appropriate.
-Inspectors also noted that some of the recently collapsed burrows showed signs of new animal activity, indicating that another round of trapping is needed (PL-8).
+Inspectors also noted that some of the recently collapsed burrows showed signs of new animal activity.
+Additional trapping is planned for 2025 (PL-7).